Volantus/berry-spi/README.md

 # Usage
-Communication is handled by the RegularInterface class.
-(Implementation of BitBanging is planned for the near future)
+Communication is handled by the following classes
+* RegularInterface: In case of using the native SPI pins (GPIO 07 - 11)
+* BitBangingInterface: In case of using any other GPIO pins

+## Regular interface
 ```PHP
 use Volantus\BerrySpi\RegularInterface;